fellesverkstedet/fabricatable-machines/hobo-large-format-cnc/README.md

 ### Design fails

-* The rubber inline rubber skatewheels made for a very soft and unstable milling machine.
-Large rubber wheels are too soft to make a decent CNC mill
+* The rubber inline rubber skatewheels made the machine very soft and unstable.
+Large rubber wheels are too soft to make a decent CNC mill.
 * Having only tree inline skate wheels on the X axis instead of four made the machine even less stable
 * Fine tuning the position of the wheels where difficult
 * Combining the mounting of the Y  otors with the upper Y wheels made it very difficult to tune with high pressure on the wheel and low pressure on the pinion